 Sec.
-22. Use of word "co-operative," limited.
-No person, firm, corporation or association, hereafter organized or hereafter undertaking to do business in this state, as a farmers' marketing association for the sale of farm products, shall be entitled to use the word "co-operative" as part of its corporate or other business name or title, unless it has complied with the provisions of this act.
+21. Use of word "cooperative," limited.
+1923, c.
+88, § 22.
+No person, firm, corporation, or association, hereafter organized or hereafter undertaking to do business in this state, as a farmers' marketing association for the sale of farm products, shall be entitled to use the word "cooperative" as part of its corporate or other business name or title, unless it has complied with the provisions of this chapter.

 Sec.
-23. May have interests in other corporations or associations.
-An association may organize, form, operate, own, control, have an interest in, own stock of, or be a member of any other corporation or corporations, with or without capital stock, and engaged in preserving, drying, processing, canning, packing, storing, handling, shipping, utilizing, manufacturing, marketing or selling the agricultural products handled by the association, or by-products thereof.
+22. May have interests in other corporations or associations.
+1923, c.
+88, § 23.
+An association may organize, form, operate, own, control, have an interest in, own stock of, or be a member of any other corporation or corporations, with or without capital stock, and engaged in preserving, drying, processing, canning, packing, storing, handling, shipping, utilizing, manufacturing, marketing, or selling the agricultural products handled by the association, or by-products thereof.